HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 }}

 ##### Images
-While every type of asset, such as font, CSS, Javascript etc. plays an important role in loading performance, we take a closer look at images.
+While every type of asset, such as font, CSS, JavaScript etc. plays an important role in loading performance, we take a closer look at images.

 The web continues to move towards image-heavy pages, with the growth of bandwidth and the ubiquity of smartphones.
 And images impose a cost on loading performance.